SalvatorePreviti/js13k-2022/post-mortem.md

 The theme of this year was DEATH, it was announced on the 13th of August, and the deadline of the competition was on the 13th of September 2022.

+I didn't code at all for the first two days, spent them thinking on the idea, the style and making a mental plan on how to execute it.
-Spent a pair of days of no code and just thinking on what I could do and trying to find non so obvious ideas.
-Almost every videogame has death in it, so I wanted to do something different.
+Almost every videogame has death in it, so I wanted to do something different and not too obvious.

 Went through many ideas and had long chats with my friend [Ben](https://github.com/bencoder).
-We did do two js13k entries together, [xx142-b2.exe](https://github.com/bencoder/js13k-2019), first place in 2019, and [Island Not Found](https://github.com/SalvatorePreviti/js13k-2020), 13th place in 2020.
+We worked together on two js13k entries, [xx142-b2.exe](https://github.com/bencoder/js13k-2019), first place in 2019, and [Island Not Found](https://github.com/SalvatorePreviti/js13k-2020), 13th place in 2020.
 We had fun working together, but this year he could not join.
-Nonetheless, he helped me focus and gave me some great ideas as well.
+Nonetheless, he helped me focus and great inputs.

 ---

 I thought to move the focus on the afterlife, and my italian origins.

-Thought about Dante Aligheri's Divine Comedy, that I've read in italian during high school.
+Thought about Dante Aligheri's Divine Comedy.
+I've read it in italian during high school.
 There are many games that take hell in a not too serious and not too dark way (Doom to start with), so I thought it could be possible to make something fun, not too heavy, and still related to the theme.

 I had a very simple idea: What happens if "Infernal delivery service", like any post service, has a glitch?
 What happens if a delivery of souls ends up in the wrong place?
 Who is going to bring them to the right place?
-"Dante", the little red devil, is going to save the day (no relation to the writer).
-He is immortal, of course, he is a devil, and he has to catch 13 souls lost in hell, in a twisted 3D world full of levers, traps, and atmospheric and weird infernal structures.
+"Dante", the little red devil, is going to save the day.
+He is immortal, of course, he is a devil, and he has to catch 13 souls lost in hell, a twisted 3D world full of levers, traps, and atmospheric and weird infernal structures.

 Chasing ghosts is of course the opposite of pacman, where you usually run away from them, another element that was fun to play with.
-Also, thought would have been interesting and fun to add some commentary of our current political and societal situation, like Dante Aligheri did in his work.
+Another idea I had was to add some commentary of our current political and societal situation, like Dante Aligheri did in his work, in form of a popup message when the player catch a soul.

 ---

-The graphics gets a bit of inspiration from the 90s.
-Movies like The Lawnmower, Hackers, B movies CGI, and of course games like Doom, Unreal, and the old 90s demoscene.
-So nothing too fancy but everything quite camp and kitsch.
-A fun way to remember the 90s, and the time when I was a teenager.
-Also a bit of inspiration from brutalist and baroque architecture.
+The graphics takes inspiration from the 90s movies like The Lawnmower, Hackers, and the bad CGI of many B movies of the time.
+It takes inspiration from games like Doom, Unreal, and the old 90s demoscene.
+Graphics had to be nothing too fancy but a bit funny, camp and kitsch, and full of colour.
+Architecturally the game is inspired roman, medieval, baroque architecture, with a hint of brutalism.
+I thought of places I lived in in Italy, Palermo and Rome.
-There are a lot of pentagons and hexagons everywhere, but avoided to use pentagrams, too obvious, and I wanted to avoid the obvious.
+There are a lot of pentagons and hexagons everywhere instead of more classic pentagrams or pop culture "infernal" symbols: I wanted to avoid the obvious.

 Is quite hard to create a consistent style in so little amount of space, but I think I managed to do it enough.

 ---

-During development I listened to more metal than usual, due to the theme and the setting of the game seemed a good decision.
+During development I listened to more metal than usual.
+Considering the theme and the setting of the game seemed a good musical choice.
 Went through many artists in my playlist, in particular: Black Sabbath, Slayer, Metallica, Pantera, Sepultura.
 Two albums of Sepultura (brazilian metal band) got me pretty inspired, Dante XXI (based on Dante's inferno) and A-Lex (based on Clockwork Orange).
 There is in A-Lex a metal version of Beethoven's Symphony No. 9 that sounded great.
 Found another great metal execution of Beethoven's ["Moonlight Sonata", Piano Sonata No. 14](https://www.youtube.com/watch?v=r6CTw_a0I14) that sounded just like it was made for the game.

 Not being at all versed in music composition, I had a chat online on JS13K Slack with [Ryan Malm](https://github.com/Rybar), gave him access to a first demo of the game, explained my idea and the sources of inspiration, and in just few hours he made a first short version of the song.
 And it was amazing!
 Perfect.
-That's it.
+That was it.

 I am very grateful for his work, he left me speachless.
 The music is a bit metal, a bit 8 bit, a bit 90s, not too serious, not too dark, even a bit funny, and still epic.
 Just perfect for the game.